 Welcome to the meteorology guide.
 Use the tabs above to explore resources in this subject.

-Most of the meteorology books and journals are on the 2nd Floor of the Library.
+Most of the meteorology books and journals are on the 3rd Floor of the Library.
+You'll find books in this subject in both the 'Books' and 'Large books' sections, the catalogue will indicate in which section a book located.
 Download a floor plan to help you find your way around.
-View the 2nd Floor plan (PDF)
+View the 3rd Floor plan (PDF)

 We also have a wide range of e-books and e-journals relating to meteorology.
 See the Books and Journal articles tabs in this guide for more information.